rse/ducky/README.md

     ducky.validate({ foo: "Foo", bar: "Bar", baz: [ 42, 7, "Quux" ] },
         "{ foo: string, bar: any, baz: [ number+, string* ], quux?: any }") // &arr; true

+If an empty `errors` array is given, use it to assemble detailed error messages in case of a validation failure.

 In case caching of the internally compiled Abstract Syntax Tree (AST) is not wishes, you can perform the compile and execute steps of `ducky.validate` individually: